 Our nationally-ranked St. Louis Children’s Hospital’s commitment to the health and well-being of area children extends beyond the hospital setting.
 Studies show that one determinate of a healthy and successful life is educational attainment.
 To educate children, a healthy mind and a healthy body are essential.
 It is shown that children with unmet mental and/or physical health needs have a difficult time engaging in the educational process.
-Our program, Healthy Kids, Healthy Minds™ places full-time school nurses and mental health professionals in four St. Louis public schools.
+In 2017, our Healthy Kids umbrella of services introduced Healthy Kids, Healthy Minds™ that places full-time school nurses and mental health professionals in St. Louis public schools.
 Through Healthy Kids, Healthy Minds students’ physical and psychological needs are addressed.
 Its nurses assess physical needs and the mental health care providers consult with staff and parents on the social, emotional and behavioral needs of students.
 The program helps the school system by increasing the district’s nursing staff and provides convenient health care support to students, families and faculty.

 How Healthy Kids, Healthy Minds Works